yuki6942/wallpaper/README.md

-<summary>Wallpaper</summary>
+### Wallpaper

 Random wallpaper I found.
 Some were taken from this repository [here](https://github.com/Ruixi-rebirth/wallpaper)

-Choose a wallpaer from the dropdown list:
+Choose a wallpaper from the dropdown list:

 <details>
 <summary>Click to Expand</summary>